vemelin/uxdesign/README.md

-👋 Hello there, I’m Vasiliy Emelin, UX/UI Designer.
+👋 Greetings,
+🙋‍♂️ ##My name is **Vasiliy**, and I'm a Product & UI/UX Designer.

-More than 10 years of huge experience in UX/UI Design with a strong portfolio and strong skills in user interface design, interaction design, visual design, usability, UX research, AB testing, wireframing, and prototyping.
-Regular collaboration with product and engineering teams to provide and deliver high-quality user experiences through the design of the customer-facing web application and user interface.
+With over 10 years of UX/UI Design experience, I have a strong portfolio and expertise in user interface design, interaction design, visual design, usability, UX research, AB testing, wireframing, and prototyping.
+I work closely with product and engineering teams to deliver top-notch user experiences for web and mobile applications.
+I embrace constructive criticism, clearly articulate design decisions, and prioritize solving business goals while understanding user needs.
+I can work independently and efficiently with engaging clients for feedback and incorporating UX research into decisions.
+I proactively address potential blockers and take the initiative to drive ideas during the exploration phase.

-I'm always embracing constructive criticism as part of the design process and can clearly articulate your design decisions.
-My priority is to solve business goals and understand users' needs.
-I can perform well-defined tasks with full independence and increasing pace.
-I'm engaged with the processing to get inputs or feedback from the clients as real users during communications with them and making decisions with the UX research.

-💞️ I’m looking to collaborate on UX/UI Design, Micro Interaction, Animation, React JS, JavaScript, HTML, CSS/SCSS
+I’m looking to collaborate on UX/UI Design, Micro Interaction, Animation, ReactJS, JavaScript, HTML, and CSS/SCSS.

+I have a solid web development background in HTML, CSS/SCSS, JavaScript, and ReactJS.
+Currently, I am converting a large design system into ReactJS components at my company.
+This involves creating modern variables and tokenizations, and synchronizing updates between Figma and React components to maintain a single source of truth.
+These components are maintained in Storybook, ensuring isolation from backend logic and data.
+We utilize Bootstrap and other modern technologies to enhance our brand style's flexibility and value, ultimately saving time for our developer teams.

+**My manager won’t have to babysit me**.

+Here's [my portfolio link on Figma](https://www.figma.com/design/ZcexdYabwNjPf6o6hl6g3tSm/portfolio?t=sxuolFiwFFL5gPVA-0) while my actual website is under construction.